Performance in the 2022 Index

 Sales and operations

-- Footprint: Novo Nordisk’s products are sold in 81 out of 106 countries in scope.
-Novo Nordisk has sales offices in 25 countries and sells via suppliers in 56 additional countries.
+Novo Nordisk's products are sold in 87 out of 108 countries in scope of the Index.
+Novo Nordisk has sales offices in 28 countries, and sells via suppliers and/or pooled procurement in an additional 59 countries.

 Governance of Access